ostdotcom/ost-block-scanner/README.md

   node ./node_modules/@ostdotcom/ost-block-scanner/tools/initialSetup.js --configFile $CONFIG_STRATEGY_PATH
 ```

-#### 5. Add a new chain and create chain-specific shared DynamoDB tables:
+### 5. Add a new chain and create chain-specific shared DynamoDB tables:
   * Mandatory parameters: `chainId`, `networkId`, `configFile`
   * Optional parameters (each defaults to 1):
     * `blockShardCount`: number of block shards to be created
-    * `economyShardCount`: number of economy shards to be created
     * `economyAddressShardCount`: number of economy address shards to be created
     * `transactionShardCount`: number of transaction shards to be created